-At December 31, 2015, and March 31, 2016, the Company had outstanding total notes payable in gold of \$509,568, representing 394.788 ounces of fine gold deliverable at November 30, 2016.
+At December 31, 2015, and September 30, 2016, we had outstanding total notes payable in gold of \$509,568, representing 394.788 ounces of fine gold deliverable at November 30, 2016.

-The Company is not required to purchase gold on the open market to meet delivery obligations.
-In the event that sufficient gold is not produced to meet future distribution requirements, the Company may be required to renegotiate the terms of the notes with the holders to avoid default.
+We are not required to purchase gold on the open market to meet delivery obligations.
+In the event that sufficient gold is not produced to meet future distribution requirements, we may be required to renegotiate the terms of the notes with the holders to avoid default.
 A renegotiation or default may require a change in future accounting treatment to that of derivative accounting.